Above Ground Above Ground — Can Pool Liners Be Recycled? Complete Step-by-Step Guide

 Important Safety Notes

-Warning: Never burn vinyl liners as they release toxic chlorine gas.
+Warning: Never burn vinyl liners as they release toxic hydrogen chloride gas.
 Always wear gloves when handling old liners as they may have sharp edges or chemical residue.
 Ensure proper lifting techniques when moving heavy liner sections.

 Plan the recycling process when installing a replacement liner, as many dealers will handle the old liner removal and recycling as part of their installation service.